 ABOUT THE ENSEMBLE

-The Nassau Lower Voices (formerly Nassau Men’s Choir), led by Music Director James Ludwig, had its inaugural season in 2019-2020.
+The Nassau Lower Voices, led by Music Director James Ludwig, had its inaugural season in 2019-2020.
 The ensemble is open to changing lower voices in grades 7-12.
 A major goal of this ensemble is to help singers develop literacy, musicianship, and technique throughout their voice change.
 This choir performs repertoire from myriad styles, chosen specifically to fit the developing voices in the ensemble.

 ABOUT THE MUSIC DIRECTOR